AndreiRoibu/AndreiRoibu.github.io/_portfolio/04-paint4brains-project.md

 ## Result

-The project was a clear success, delivering significant value to the research community:
+The project was successful, delivering significant value to the research community:

 * **Boosted segmentation accuracy by 12%** for brain regions affected by Alzheimer's, a critical improvement for clinical data.
 It also added, for the first time, the ability for clinicians to manually edit segmentation results, enhancing the tool's usability.
 * **Accelerated MRI analysis time by 90%**, dramatically improving workflow efficiency for researchers.